louisvarley/MBII-EDS/README.md

-## New Republic Clan Docker Server Manag
+## New Republic Clan Docker Server Manager

 Built for the **MBII New Republic Clan**
 This is a docker image and a helper python management program to run many server instances using quickly and easily.